Localization and flexibilization in symplectic geometry: Liouville geometry background

-\begin{remark} Note that $\weinstr$ and $\weinstab$ are defied to be full subcategories---in particular, objects are not equipped with a Weinstein structure, though they are abstractly known to admit one.
-We emphasize that the morphisms in these $\infty$-categories need not respect Weinstein structures in any way. \end{remark}
+\begin{remark} Note that $\weinstr$ and $\weinstab$ are defined to be full subcategories -- in particular, objects are not equipped with a Weinstein structure, though they are abstractly known to admit one.
+We emphasize that the morphisms in these $\infty$-categories need not respect Weinstein structures in any way.